datastax/kaap/docs/migration.md

 Once you're happy with the report, you can proceed with the migration.
 The migration supposes the existing cluster has been created using Helm.

 Create a new `values.yaml` file for the operator.
-Then in the `k8saap.cluster` section copy the crd's spec.
+Then in the `kaap.cluster` section copy the crd's spec.
 ```
-k8saap:
+kaap:
     cluster:
         create: true
         name: <cluster-name>